suzuna08/Map-app/IMPLEMENTATION.md

 ### PlaceCard -- Swipe to Delete (Mobile Grid)

-The mobile grid card layout combines 3D flip with swipe-to-delete.
-The DOM structure uses a strict 3-layer pattern: outer clipping container (`position: relative; overflow: hidden; border-radius`) > delete background layer (`position: absolute; inset: 0; z-index: 0`) > foreground content layer (`position: relative; z-index: 10`).
+The mobile grid card layout combines a 3D flip animation with swipe-to-delete.
+The DOM follows a strict layering pattern:

-The delete layer sits in a separate stacking context from the foreground, with an explicit z-index gap.
-The foreground layer is the only element that receives the horizontal `translateX` during swipe.
-All 3D flip transforms (`perspective`, `preserve-3d`, `rotateY`) are nested *inside* the foreground layer, ensuring they never create a stacking context that could interfere with the delete layer's visual ordering.
+- **row-root**: `position: relative; overflow: hidden; border-radius`.
+No transforms, no perspective.
+Pure clipping container.
+- **delete-background**: `position: absolute; inset: 0; z-index: 0`.
+Delete button right-aligned via flex. **Conditionally rendered** -- only exists in the DOM when `swipeX < 0 || swiping`, so it cannot flash through during scroll or flip.
+- **swipe-foreground**: `position: relative; z-index: 1; bg-white`.
+Only `translateX` for swipe.
+Contains the 3D flip structure inside it.
+- **3D flip** (inside swipe-foreground): `perspective:800px` wrapper > `flip-inner` with `preserve-3d` + `is-flipped` class > front/back faces with `backface-visibility:hidden`.
+Same 3D `rotateY(180deg)` effect as desktop.

+The key to making 3D flip and swipe-to-delete coexist safely is **conditional rendering of the delete layer**: the delete background only enters the DOM when the user is actively swiping.
+During flip animations and fast scrolling, the delete element simply does not exist, so GPU compositing cannot expose it regardless of `preserve-3d` behavior.

-The `handleFlip` function is swipe-aware: if the card is currently swiped open (`swipeX !== 0`), a tap resets the swipe back to zero instead of triggering a flip.
+The `handleMobileTap` function is swipe-aware: if the card is currently swiped open (`swipeX !== 0`), a tap resets the swipe back to zero instead of triggering a flip.
 This prevents accidental flips when the user taps to dismiss the delete action.

 Gesture locking works the same as in PlaceListItem: the first significant movement (> 5px) locks the gesture to either horizontal (swipe) or vertical (scroll), preventing conflict between the two.